exonum/exonum-python-client/README.md

 [![Travis Build Status](https://travis-ci.com/exonum/python-client.svg?token=DyxSqsiCaQvPg4SYLXqu&branch=master)](https://travis-ci.com/exonum/python-client)

-Python client for [Exonum Framework][exonum].
+Python client for the [Exonum Framework][exonum].

 ## Overview

-Exonum light client is a Python library for working with Exonum blockchain from the client side.
+Exonum Light Client is a Python library for working with Exonum blockchain from the client side.
 It can be easily integrated to an existing application.
-Also, Exonum light client provides access to common utils toolkit which contains some helpful functions for hashing, cryptography, serialization, etc.
+Also, Exonum Light Client provides access to common utils toolkit which contains some helpful functions for hashing, cryptography, serialization, etc.